farirpgs/fari-app/lib/srds/fate-core.md

 Both players and gamemasters also have a secondary job: make everyone around you look awesome.
 Fate is best as a collaborative endeavor, with everyone sharing ideas and looking for opportunities to make the events as entertaining as possible.

-### THE EXAMPLE GAME
+> ### The Example Game
+>

-All of our rules examples in this book refer to the same example game and setting.
-The name is ???, {insert description of example game}.
+> All of the rules examples in this site refer to the same example game and setting.
+The name is Hearts of Steel, a tongue-in-cheek fantasy romp about a group of troubleshooters for hire.
+They traipse about the countryside and get into trouble at the behest of the various petty kings and fief lords who hire them.
+>

-The participants are {insert names of 4 participants}. ??? is the GM. ??? plays a ??? named ???. ??? plays the ???. ??? plays ???, a ???.
+> The participants are Lenny, Lily, Ryan, and Amanda.
+Amanda is the GM.
+Lenny plays a thuggish swordsman named Landon.
+Lily plays the nimble, dashing, and dangerous Cynere, who also happens to love swords.
+Ryan plays Zird the Arcane, a wizard who, by contrast, has absolutely no love for swords.
+>

-Check out Game Creation to see how this game came about.
-We’ve included character sheets for the example PCs at the end of the book.
+> Check out Game Creation to see how this game came about.
+There are character sheets for the example PCs for you to check out.
+(Currently no example character sheets. -Site Editor)

 ## The Character Sheet